-We will start the examination by taking a full mouth Xray and we will thoroughly examine your teeth and gums to check for the following potential oral issues:
+We will start your dental exam by taking a full mouth X-ray and we will thoroughly check your teeth, gums and your entire mouth for the following potential oral issues:

 - Inflamed gums

 - Tooth decay

 - Tartar Removal – Even with regular flossing and brushing, plaque and tartar may accumulate on your teeth in hard to reach areas.
 Due to the strength of tartar, it can only be removed with ultrasonic treatments.

 - Teeth Polishing – Your teeth will shine and return to their original smoothness.

 - Fluoride Treatments – Fluoride treatments are used to reinforce the enamel of your teeth and may be applied using a gel, foam, or a liquid form.